hanshakaijin/hanshakaijin.github.io/10turntshirt.md

 The Virus do growth of viruses/parasites in accordance with the following rules.

 - At first, inform the Patient whether it is a virus's or a parasite's growth.
-- One by one square, press firmly the squares in the growth pathway with his or her finger while counting aloud.
+- One by one square, press firmly the squares in the growth pathway with their finger while counting aloud.
 Press also the square that the growth is coming from.
 - Don't go through the same squares in one growth pathway.
 In other words, the pathway is a single stroke.
-- When his or her finger reaches the last square, put a virus/parasite sticker on it.
+- When their finger reaches the last square, put a virus/parasite sticker on it.
 - If a card that prohibit the growth through any organ is used on this turn, follow that restriction.
 - The growth pathway of viruses must be through connected squares.
 However, the growth pathway of parasites can be through unconnected squares.
 That means parasites can penetrate the walls of organs.